Shay-M/AsynchronousServerSideDevelopment/Study/README.md

 needed.

 ### The Document Versioning

+_That it is necessary to track a version of documents_

 When each and every document doesn't have too many revisions, there aren't too many documents to version, and